kbob/schetwee/Strategy.md

   - library system

+  - write all those built-ins.
+619 procedures and 43 syntaces.

 If I complete that much, I will have a full Scheme implementation running atop the host Scheme implementation.